jarviscanada/jarvis_data_eng_NickLesho/linux_sql/README.md

 Introduction
 ============
-The purpose of this project is to provide information on hardware specifications, and real time resource usage (such as CPU and memory) for each node within a system of nodes/servers connected through a network switch.
+This application provides information on hardware specifications and real-time resource usage (such as CPU and memory) for each node within a system of nodes/servers connected through a network switch.
-The information is stored and retrieved from an RDBMS.
+The information is stored and retrieved from a PostgreSQL database, which is provisioned using Docker.
-Docker is used to provision the database and a psql instance is used to store all the data.
 A bash agent is used to gather server usage data and insert it into the database.
-The bash agent is composed of two bash scripts.
-The host_info.sh bash script inserts the host hardware info into the database and is run once.
-The host_usage.sh bash script collects the current host usage and inserts it into the database.
-It is run every minute using crontab.
+The bash agent consists of two bash scripts.
+The host_info.sh bash script inserts the host hardware information into the database and is run once.
+The host_usage.sh script collects the current host usage and inserts it into the database, and this process is automated using crontab.
 All of the source code is available on the project's GitHub repository.

 Quick Start